encukou/freezeyt/README.md

 * the URL of the page, as a string, and
 * the HTTP headers, as a list of (name, value) tuples (as in WSGI).

-The function should return an iterator of URLs (as strings) found in the page's contents.
+The function should return an iterator of absolute URLs (as strings) found in the page's contents.

 The `freezeyt.url_finders` module includes the functions `get_html_links`